raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

-In this code, we have defined the `/calculate` endpoint in the FastAPI application that takes the operation name and operands as its input, validates the input using the `InputData` model and returns the calculated value in case of successfull execution.
+In this code, we have defined the `/calculate` endpoint in the FastAPI application that takes the operation name and operands as its input, validates the input using the `InputData` model and returns the calculated value in case of successful execution.
 Save the above code in `calculator_app.py`.
-Next, run the FastAPI server with the calculator application using the following command:
+Next, run the FastAPI app server with the calculator application using the following command:

 ```bash
 uvicorn calculator_app:app --reload --port 8080 --host 0.0.0.0
 ```

 After starting the FastAPI server, you can perform different operations by sending HTTP requests to the server.
 For example, you can send a POST request to the `/calculate` endpoint to add two numbers, as shown below:

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "add", "num1":10, "num2": 10}'
 ```

 Executing the above commad will give you the following output.

 ```json
 {"type":"SUCCESS","output":20.0}
 ```

-Again, FastAPI logs the API call as a successfull execution using the HTTP code `200 OK`.
+FastAPI logs the API call as a successfull execution using the HTTP code `200 OK`.

 ```py
 INFO:     127.0.0.1:43880 - "POST /calculate/ HTTP/1.1" 200 OK
 ```

-Now that we have implemented the basic calculator app, let's discuss the differnt FastAPI errors.
+Now that we have implemented the basic calculator app, let's discuss the different FastAPI errors and how they occur.

 ## Different types of errors in FastAPI

-Errors in FastAPI are caregorized into various types such as internal server error, validation error, and HTTP exception.
+Errors in FastAPI are caregorized into various types such as internal server error, validation error, method not allowed error and HTTP exception.
 Let's discss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.

 ### Internal Server Error

-Internal server errors are caused by unexpected runtime issues like logical errors, math errors, or database issues that aren't explicitely handled by the program.
-For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return internal server error due to ZeroDivisionError, as shown in the following example:
+Internal server errors in FastAPI applications are caused by unexpected runtime issues like logical errors, math errors, or database issues that aren't explicitely handled by the program.
+For example, if the calculator app running on the FastAPI server tries to divide a number by zero, it will return internal server error due to `ZeroDivisionError`.
+Let's send an API request to the calculator app to trigger this error:

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```

 In this API call, we have passed zero as the second operand.
 Hence, the server returns `Internal Server Error` as its output:

 ```py